-The difference between cocaine and crack cocaine is that crack cocaine is crystalized and able to be smoked.
+The difference between cocaine and crack cocaine is that crack is crystalized and able to be smoked.
 Through the process of crystallisation, a lot of the impurities of cocaine are removed.

 This leads crack cocaine to be about 75 per cent purer than cocaine.
 The effects might be far more intense, and there’s a much larger chance of overdose.

 After a euphoric 15 minutes, though, there’s a crash that can leave a person feeling terrible.
-Your dopamine has rushed out, and you’ll start to feel tired, irritable, and experience cravings.
+Your dopamine has rushed out, and you’ll start to feel tired, and irritable, and experience cravings.

 In a lot of cases, short-term users of crack will experience intense withdrawals to some degree.
 After a while, those withdrawals will disrupt several areas in your life.
 Sleep, emotion, mental illness, and irritation can all be affected.